slntopp/go-coding-challenge-jr/README.md

 API calls has to be implemented with `net/http`.

+> You need to register at bit.ly to get token and username

 ### Short-links Bonus

 Implement server method test using `*testing.T` and `net/http`.
 Test should generate link using server method and ensure short-link actually leads to given link(see http statuses and follow-redirects).